Self-intersections of Immersions and Steenrod Operations: Abstract

 \section{Abstract}

-We present a formula describing the action of a generalised Steenrod operation of $\Z_2$-type \cite{tD68} on the cohomology class represented by a proper self-transverse immersion $f\co M\imm X$, in terms of the equivariant double points of $f$ and the characteristic classes of its normal bundle.
-This generalises a classical result of R.\ Thom \cite{Th50}: If $\alpha\in H^k(X;\Z_2)$ is the ordinary cohomology class represented by $f\co M\imm X$, then $\mathrm{Sq}^i(\alpha)=f_* w_i(\nu_f)$.
+We present a formula describing the action of a generalised Steenrod operation of $\Z_2$-type \cite{tD68} on the cohomology class represented by a proper self-transverse immersion $f\co M\imm X$.
+Our formula depends only on the Umkehr map, the characteristic classes of the normal bundle, and the class represented by the double point immersion of $f$.
+This generalises a classical result of R.\ Thom \cite{Th50}: If $\alpha\in H^k(X;\Z_2)$ is the ordinary cohomology class represented by $f\co M\imm X$, then $Sq^i(\alpha)=f_* w_i(\nu_f)$.